 "Mark Twain once defined a classic as a book that everyone wants to have read, but nobody wants to read.
 By that cute definition, Treasure Island is not a classic at all.
-It is a book that is preeminently readable, and not only so, but it is readable by a demographic group not known for its prowess in the literary arts—viz. young boys.
-This is a book that is pitched almost perfectly to the imagination of a young boy, and on top of that it serves as a rollicking good story for everyone else.
-This book is the archetypical pirate story." ~ from Douglas Wilson's guide
+It is a book that is preeminently readable, and not only so, but it is readable by a demographic group not known for its prowess in the literary arts—viz. young boys." -From Douglas Wilson's guide

 AUTHOR: Douglas Wilson